 Cook Street, particularly as it approaches Beacon Hill Park, offers scenic views of the surrounding area, including glimpses of the ocean, the Olympic Mountains in Washington State, and the natural beauty of Vancouver Island.

-Best places to stay in Victoria BC in Cook Street without a car:
+Best places to stay in Cook Street:

 6. Rockland/ Fairfield